(Photos from 500 Years of Chicano History in Pictures. Elizabeth Martinez, editor. 1991)

 In 1969 in New Mexico, Bobby Garcia, a VISTA volunteer, disappeared and was later found dead in an arroyo outside of Albuquerque from a bullet to the back of his head.
 The Berets established the Bobby Garcia Memorial Clinic in remembrance.
 It was run by volunteers and gave health care to the people free of charge.
 It stood for independence and self-determination, accepting no government money for its operation and relying on the community.

-The issues of police brutality and prison conditions, directly mostly against Chicano and Native peoples, became main issues for the Berets.
+The issues of police brutality and prison conditions, directed mostly against Chicano and Native peoples, became main issues for the Berets.

 The Black Berets also brought attention to prison conditions in the state, these institutions of which were made up mostly of Chicano and Native peoples.
 In November 1971 the Berets attempted a citizen’s arrest of New Mexico State Penitentiary warden Felix Rodriguez.